S1NAPANAHI/telegram-forwarder/docs/Deployment_and_Testing_Guide.md

 ## 3. Deployment

-The application is deployed using Docker Compose, which orchestrates the frontend, backend, database, and other services.
+The application is deployed using Docker Compose, which orchestrates the frontend, backend, Redis, and other services.

 1.  **Open a terminal** in the root directory of the project.